-camera shake □ (Off) No correction for camera shake.
+- ✓ (On) Automatically corrects for camera shake. - Off) No correction for camera shake.

-🗖 Rec.
+🖨 Rec.
 Mode 2/4 📌 🔧

-Sensitivity AUTO ISO Range EV Compensation D-Range Setting AUTO ISO125-800 ±0.0
+Sensitivity AUTO ISO Range EV Compensation D-Range Setting Pixel Track SR Face Detection AUTO ISO125-800 ±0.0

-Pixel Track SR Face Detection

-MENUExit -
+MENUExit

-- modes, the Pixel Track SR is fixed at □ (Off). - Pixel Track SR does not function when the flash discharges even if [Pixel Track SR] is set to (On).
+- Pixel Track SR does not function when the flash discharges even if [Pixel Track SR] is set to ☑ (On).

 The Pixel Track SR may not be effective when the shutter speed is slow.
-We recommend you turn off the [Pixel Track SR] setting [] (Off) and use a tripod for slow shutter speeds.
+We recommend you turn off the [Pixel Track SR] setting $\Box$ (Off) and use a tripod for slow shutter speeds.